-A pelvic fracture is a break in one or more of your 5 pelvic (hip) bones.
+A pelvic fracture is a break in a pelvic bone or hip joint.

 - Your skin is itchy, swollen, or has a rash.

 - Your pain or swelling increases.

 - You have new symptoms.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Get plenty of rest while your fracture heals.
 When the pain decreases, begin normal, slow movements.
 Slowly start to do more as directed.
 Rest when you feel it is needed.
 Do not lift heavy objects.